Émile Nelligan: Early life and career

-Nelligan was born in Montreal on December 24, 1879, at 602, rue de La Gauchetière (Annuaire Lovell's de 1879).
-He was the first son of David Nelligan, who arrived in Quebec from Dublin, Ireland at the age of 12.
-His mother was Émilie Amanda Hudon, from Rimouski, Quebec.
-He had two sisters, Béatrice and Gertrude.
+Nelligan was born in Montreal on December 24, 1879 at 602, rue de La Gauchetière (Annuaire Lovell's de 1879).
+He was the eldest son of David Nelligan, who arrived in Quebec from Dublin at the age of seven or eight.
+His mother was Émilie Amanda Hudon, a French Canadian from Rimouski.
+At home, he spoke in French to his mother and English to his father.
+He generally preferred speaking in French.
+He had two sisters, Béatrice Eva (1881–1954) and Gertrude Freda (1883–1925).